 This section contains a discussion of the general risks of investing in the Fund.
-The "Investment Objectives and Policies" section in the Statement of Additional Information (the "SAI") also includes more information about the Fund, its investments and the related risks.
+The "Investment Objectives and Policies" section in the Statement of Additional Information ("SAI") also includes more information about the Fund, its investments and the related risks.
 As with any fund, there can be no guarantee that the Fund will meet its investment objective or that the Fund's performance will be positive for any period of time.
 An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or by any bank or governmental agency.
+The Fund is subject to the same risks as the underlying funds and ETFs in which it invests.
+The Fund is also subject to the risks associated with the securities in which it invests directly.
+The Fund may invest in underlying funds and ETFs which invest in fixed-income and equity securities.
+The principal risks set forth below are the principal risks of investing in the Fund, the underlying funds and/or the ETFs.
+In the following discussion, references to the "Fund" shall mean any one or more of the relevant underlying funds or the ETFs and the Fund, where applicable.
 The order of the below risk factors does not indicate the significance of any particular risk factor.

-Principal Risks of Investing in the Fund
+Principal Risks of Investing in the Fund, the Underlying Funds and/or the ETFs